Types of Wood Stains and Finishes for Interior Use

 - It's a clear, hard solution that is applied to wood to give it a glossy finish while forming a protective film around it.
 Like lacquer, it’s a finishing coat applied over stain.

-- Varnish requires four to six hours or longer to dry and is overall more moisture-resistance than lacquer.
+- Varnish requires four to six hours or longer to dry and is overall more moisture-resistant than lacquer.

 - Varnish can be used for any type of interior wood project.